BBC News presentation: 1998 Water look

-BBC Parliament took over from the cable-only Parliamentary Channel on 23 September 1998, transmitting sessions of the House of Commons, House of Lords, Scottish Parliament, Welsh National Assembly, and the Northern Ireland Assembly among other programmes of political interest.
+BBC Parliament took over from the cable-only Parliamentary Channel on 23 September 1998, transmitting sessions of the House of Commons, House of Lords, Scottish Parliament, Senedd Cymru (Welsh Parliament), and the Northern Ireland Assembly among other programmes of political interest.
 Upon launch, the channel was available on cable, satellite and on digital terrestrial television, however the latter platform had insufficient bandwidth to allow the channel to transmit pictures, and it was restricted to sound-only transmissions with a fixed caption identifying the channel.

 The channel's launch identity featured the channel logo in the centre of the screen over a background similar in style to water and accompanied by an orchestral musical score.
 The channel logo consisted of the BBC logo with the channel name 'Parliament' written to the right in white upper case text, as common with all other BBC channels at the time.

 The BBC Parliament logo would also appear as a Digital on-screen graphic (DOG), located in the top left hand corner of the screen and present for all programmes.
 Accompanying coverage were Astons, graphics at the bottom of the screen, that provided information on the speakers in the coverage.
 These astons consisted of a black bar, upon which information such as the speakers name and party affiliation would be shown at opposite ends of the bar, and a box beneath for additional information related to the speech or to state the constituency depending on which house was being broadcast.
 This large box would be colour-coded according to house - green for the House of Commons, red for the House of Lords and additional colours for other committees and coverage.
 On the occasion that the broadcast scenes were not live and instead recorded, a 'R' would appear encased in a circle in the top right corner of the screen.

 Prior to channel programmes, short idents known as 'stings' were used to introduce the programme.
 These featured the BBC Parliament logo at the bottom of the screen with the programme title in the centre against the water background of the ident.
 This same background was used over programme menus and other generic channel information, however in these cases the channel broke with common BBC style by aligning the text right and by not including the channel logo at the bottom of the screen, although the logo was present through the channel DOG.
 The channel did adhere to common practice with promotions however, with the BBC Parliament logo present throughout the promotion at the bottom of the screen and with programme details appearing centred above the logo at the end of the promotion.
 The typeface used by the channel was Gill Sans, in line with the rest of the corporation.